abse4411/projz_renpy_translation/README.md

 ```

 For the above translation rpy, only `a "translated text"` will be extracted.
 To enable extracting `voice "path/to/file"`, please set `index.say_only` as `False` in [config.yaml](config.yaml).

-## 🚨Note🚨

-- It is currently under development, and the stored data of this version is not compatible with that before V0.4.0.
-To use the old version, please go [here](https://github.com/abse4411/projz_renpy_translation/tree/9e257770e9b30011b1053da28634c41d958d0fc5).
-- We DO NOT provide any RenPy game files, and the program is designed only for the convenience of developers to manage translations.
-The user shall be held responsible for all the consequences arising from using this program.

 # ✨Standalone EXE for Windows